tokyohmachine/danielamoraes/README.md

 # Daniela Moraes

 I'm a Software Engineering student actively seeking a hands-on internship.
-I'm enrolled in various courses, including Google Design, Frontend with Meta, FreeCodeCamp, and CodeAcademy.
+I'm enrolled in various courses, including UI/UX with Google, Frontend with Meta, FreeCodeCamp, and CodeAcademy.
 Currently, I'm immersed in the DIO Santander Fullstack Bootcamp.
 My passion for technology drives me to constantly explore and learn.
 I also enjoy reading, occasional gaming, and binge-watching series.

 ## Tech Stack (I am learning)